SamuelzXu/samuelzxu.github.io/_posts/2022-01-15-On-Writing.md

 title: On Writing
 ---

+This is a quick story I wrote on the intrigue of writing.

 Note: This was transplanted from the blog [here](https://samitizer.blogspot.com) for sake having something here.

 There have been several attempts at developing stories of wonder and tragedy throughout my life.
 At first, the stories were variations on the fictions I would consume in the popular media.
 Kids entering a haunted house only to be butchered.
 A magical cave of knowledge and life, lions and serpents.
 Lover’s love among a jarring apocalypse.
 These are only the stories that I remember.
 Then, in short, life came along to shake things up.
 Looking back, the original characters were things that only a child could enthusiastically conceive of – ideal or demonic caricatures of good and evil.
 But now, things are different.